King Richard the Lionheart

 The coronation of King Richard

 After the death of his father, Richard was crowned in Westminster Abbey.
 He was 32.
 Some chroniclers suggest that Richard was 6ft 5″ tall with bright red hair, but regardless of his appearance it is doubtful that many of the watching crowds actually recognised him.
 Incessant fighting overseas had led Richard the Lionheart to spend very little time in England.
 Being King of England would make no difference.
 During his 10 year reign, Richard would spend only 6 months in England.
+(There is still speculation as to whether King Richard the Lionherat could actually speak English.)

 His post coronation spending spree was an eye-watering £14,000!
 Now that sort of money would buy a fair amount today.
 Back in 1189 it enabled him to stockpile an enormous amount of goods for war.
 Among his orders were huge numbers of cheeses, 14,000 cured pig carcasses and 60,000 horseshoes!